Internal Wire Split Keyboard

 Testing

 Check every key input, the left-right connection, chatter, contact failure, and firmware settings.
-If something is wrong, correct the wiring, soldering, or program.
+If something is wrong, correct the wiring, soldering, or QMK settings.

 Follow / Download / Buy